DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 oc apply -f spc-odmdbsecret.yaml
 ```

-> The exact syntax of the SPC depends on the Secrets store provider.
-The example given above corresponds to HashiCorp Vault, but the "parameters" syntax can differ greatly according to the provider.
-For instance Google Secret Manager relies on [other keys](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/blob/main/examples/app-secrets.yaml.tmpl).
+> The exact syntax of the SPC depends on the secret store provider.
+The example given above corresponds to HashiCorp Vault, but the "parameters" syntax can differ greatly depending on the provider.
+For instance, Google Secret Manager relies on [other keys](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/blob/main/examples/app-secrets.yaml.tmpl).

 It replaces the Kubernetes Secret that would have been created with (don't do that here!):